whitneymichelle/whitneymichelle.github.io/content/post/2021-01-24-automating-student-lists/index.en.md

 DisableComments: no
 ---

+The purpose of this post is to explore a work problem that was solved with programming.
+In this case, the work problem I solved was not complex in terms of programming but, even so, eased hours of work from a few staff members.

 #### Brief Problem Description:

 The purpose of this code is to provide student lists to colleges for a particular department during the enrollment cycle, which had previously been a manual process for an office staff member.
 I was asked to automate it.